streetmix/streetmix/docs/technical/installing-streetmix.rst

    Some systems are set up differently and may have other methods for setting environment variables.

+7. **Optional: Install PostgreSQL.** We are currently working to migrate our database from MongoDB to Postgres.
+You can `download MacOSX packages here <https://www.postgresql.org/download/macosx/>`_ or use the `Postgress app <https://postgresapp.com/>`_, but the easiest method would be to use Homebrew, again:

+   .. prompt:: bash $

+      brew install postgres

 Clone and install Streetmix
 +++++++++++++++++++++++++++